Graph-constrained Analysis for Multivariate Functional Data: Review

-The functional GGM in \cite{zapata2019partial} and \cite{krock2021modeling} introduce two further assumptions: (a) a common orthonormal basis function, i.e, $\phi_{jl} = \phi_{l}$ for all $j=1, \cdots, q$; and (b) the coefficients corresponding to different basis functions are independent, i.e, ${\theta}_j$ and ${\theta}_k$ are independent, where ${\theta}_j= (\theta_{1j}, \cdots, \theta_{qj})$.
-Due to the separability in the joint covariance structure of basis coefficients, they are formally termed as {\em partial separable} processes \citep{zapata2019partial}.
-In practical implementation, the basis function expansion is truncated to $m$ terms.
-This partial separable model only needs $m$ inversions of $q \times q$ matrices and considerably reduces computational complexity to $O(mq^3)$, thereby allowing $m$ to be larger.
-The algorithm maximizes a penalized likelihood with a graphical Lasso penalty on the estimated covariance of the coefficient vectors to induce sparsity.
-This results in estimation of an unknown graphical model corresponding to the common sparsity among the precision matrices for each of the coefficients.
-Recently, \cite{li2018nonparametric, lee2022nonparametric} proposed a class of non-parametric graphical models for functional data which performs better than FGGMs when the relation between variables are non-linear or heteroskedastic in nature.
+The FGGM methods in \cite{zapata2019partial} and \cite{krock2021modeling} adds two more assumptions to the setup - (a) a common orthonormal basis function, i.e, $\phi_{jl} = \phi_{l}$ for all $j=1, \cdots, q$, and (b) the coefficients corresponding to different basis functions are independent, i.e, $\boldsymbol{\theta}_j$ and $\boldsymbol{\theta}_k$ are independent where $\boldsymbol{\theta}_j= (\theta_{1j}, \cdots, \theta_{qj})$.
+Due to the separability in the joint covariance structure of basis coefficients, They are formally termed as {\em partial separable} processes \cite{zapata2019partial}.
+Their practical implementation truncates the basis function expansion to $m$ terms and uses graphical Lasso on the estimated covariances of the coefficient vectors to induce sparsity.
+This partial separable structure only needs $m$ inversions of $q \times q$ matrices and considerably reduces computational complexity to $O(mq^3)$.
+All the FGGM models: (i) need replicate observations to estimate basis functions and sample covariances, and can't be applied to spatial data without replicates, (ii) it doesn't retain the marginal processes as we need to truncate the basis functions.
+Moreover, the estimation of the hyperparameter $m$, i.e., the number of truncating basis functions, can be cumbersome and is usually done through cross-validation.